 Our vision, as the European Choral Association is a world where everybody experiences the benefits of collective singing.

-To live in such a world, we created the #BenefitsOfSinging online, planned between 19 May – 31 July 2021, showcasing the different benefits collective singing has for individuals and the society, hoping to have people across Europe and beyond be reminded of / be encouraged to experience them through collective singing!
+To live in such a world, we created the #BenefitsOfSinging online, showcasing the different benefits collective singing has for individuals and the society, based on a curated research database, hoping to have people across Europe and beyond be reminded of / be encouraged to experience them through collective singing!

 Today more than ever, we need to intentionally act together – organisations, choirs and individuals, as representatives from all over Europe and beyond and unify our voices and bring choral music in the attention of our communities, as well as on the agendas of the decision-making bodies, both at a national and European level.

 - What are the benefits of singing?
 (Social, physical, phsychological, educational)

 - Campaign toolkit (curated research list, interview guide, advocacy guide)

 - Campaign graphics in 21 languages (and you can add your own)

 Think about the moments you’ve been singing a song together with your friends, your fellow choristers, your family.
 Can you remember what song it was?
 Can you remember how it made you feel?

 Write to email@example.com with the subject line ”My #BenefitsOfSinging”.
 We can’t wait to read it!

 ‘ Successful singing is likely to be associated with a more positive sense of self because of perceived competence and singing self-efficacy which supports general self-esteem and the feeling of being social included.’